wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 The above enables syscheck FIM on the *windows-agent*, such that a periodic scan of ``C:\orange`` will take place shortly after the start or restart of the Wazuh agent, and then every 300 seconds thereafter.

-The ``C:\apple`` directory will be monitored in real time for file changes, while the ``C:\orange`` directory will only be periodically scanned for changes.
+The ``C:\apple`` directory will be monitored in real-time for file changes, while the ``C:\orange`` directory will only be periodically scanned for changes.
 Changes to existing text files in ``C:\apple`` will trigger an alert that includes the details of the actual text that was changed, while changes to ``C:\orange`` files will not include details of actual file content changes.

 .. note::
     In Wazuh configuration files, Windows file and directory paths are always expressed with forward slashes rather than traditional Windows backslashes.
 This is because the backslash tends to be interpreted as an escape character by Wazuh.
 Wazuh will find your Windows paths just fine even though the slashes look backwards.